SaiRevanth-J/bipolar-test/README.md

 5. Configured Monitoring and logging  :-

   a) Deployed application container is monitored by using prometheus , grafana and cAdviser.

- b) First cAadviser was started  on test-server instance to monitor the running containers  with following command.
+  b) First cAadviser was started  on test-server instance to monitor and collect metrics of the containers  with following command.

        sudo docker run -d --name=cadvisor -p 8080:8080 -v /:/rootfs:ro -v /var/run:/var/run:ro -v /sys:/sys:ro -v /var/lib/docker/:/var/lib/docker:ro -v /dev/disk/:/dev/disk:ro --privileged --device=/dev/kmsg --restart=unless-stopped gcr.io/cadvisor/cadvisor

   c) cAdvisor capture the metrics of docker containers in Test-server.

   d) Cadvisor container is up and running on test-server at  54.173.163.134:8080 .

   e) Created prometheus.yml file in jenkins-server and configured to scrap the metrics of test-server docker containers from CAdvisor as below .

              scrape_configs:
              - job_nam: Docker_containers